microsoft/openshift-rhsummit-lab/README.md

 >
 > Full completion of this prework is necessary not only to gain basic experience with Azure, but to ensure that the time-consuming "first run" processes happen for your Azure account before the lab and not during the lab. <a href="mailto:openshiftrunsonazure@microsoft.com?Subject=Prework question">Contact us</a> if you have any issues completing pre-work steps.

+>This repo contains materials from Red Hat Summit 2018 OpenShift lab.
+Free Azure credits have been provided during and shortly after the lab and are no longer available.
+You can run this lab with [Azure Free Trial subscritpion](http://azure.com/free) instead.

 ## [Part 0: Pre-work, Getting an Azure Subscription](labDocs/Part0.md)
 Redeem free Azure credits, initial account setup, OpenShift CLI download.